 Homes in low lying areas of Brisbane will be entirely underwater by tomorrow afternoon, the city's Lord Mayor told ABC Radio this morning.

 A second evacuation centre has opened in Brisbane at the QEII Stadium this morning, adding to the emergency accommodation provided at the RNA Showgrounds.
 150 people stayed the night at the showgrounds last night.

 1,200 streets in Brisbane have been affected by the floods, and 19,700 residential properties and more than 3,000 commercial properties are expected to have their entire block of land covered in water.
 Around 2,100 streets in the city are expected to be flooded by tomorrow afternoon.

 The crisis has also tossed up its share of the weird and the wonderful.
 For example, animal stories.

-suggests the flooding has brought crocs to the streets of downtown Gympie.
+This picture claims to be of a frog getting a ride down a swollen river on the back of a snake (Yeah, right!), and this image suggests the flooding has brought crocs to the streets of downtown Gympie.
 Whether a freak of nature, or skilful Photoshopping, is behind the pictures - you make up your own mind!

 The Brisbane River has broken its banks at Yeronga, says the state Premier Anna Bligh.
 She also confirmed the number of people officially missing has now been increased from 78 to 90.
 The death toll stands at 10.

-is reporting drivers have been ignoring travel warnings in Warwick, south of Toowoomba despite the tragic loss of life further north.
+The Warwick Daily News is reporting drivers have been ignoring travel warnings in Warwick, south of Toowoomba despite the tragic loss of life further north.